CybernetHacker14/CybernetHacker14/README.md

 ### :thought_balloon: <ins>Random gaming quote:</ins>

 ```
-All that we do, all that we are, begins and ends with ourselves
+Wanting something does not give you the right to have it

-- Arno Victor Dorian, Assassin's Creed Unity
+- Ezio Auditore da Firenze, Assassin's Creed II
 ```